Karunakaran Babu: Actor assault case

+Inaugurating a panel discussion on the new criminal laws in Thiruvananthapuram.

+Challenge to the Lok Ayukta Report by Former Minister K. T. Jaleel

-The Kerala High Court on Tuesday dismissed the writ petition filed by former Minister for Higher Education and Minority Welfare KT Jaleel, challenging a report of the Kerala Lok Ayukta which had found him guilty of nepotism and favouritism.
-A division bench comprising Justice PB Suresh Kumar and Justice K Babu affirmed the Lok Ayukta report, stating that Jaleel had not made out any ground...
+The Kerala High Court on Tuesday dismissed the writ petition filed by former Minister for Higher Education and Minority Welfare K. T. Jaleel, challenging a report of the Kerala Lok Ayukta which had found him guilty of nepotism and favouritism.
+A division bench comprising Justice P. B. Suresh Kumar and Justice Babu affirmed the Lok Ayukta report, stating that Jaleel had not made out any ground.

-- Case against Actor Unni Mukundan
+Case against Actor Unni Mukundan

 The Kerala High Court on Thursday stayed all further proceedings in a criminal case registered against actor Unni Mukundan for outraging the modesty of a woman script writer.
-Justice K. Babu passed the stay order on a petition filed by the actor seeking to quash the case.
+Justice Babu passed the stay order on a petition filed by the actor seeking to quash the case.